H-TayyarMadabushi/AStitchInLanguageModels/Dataset/Task2/README.md

 Task 2 is tests models' ability to accurately represent sentences regardless of whether or not they contain idiomatic expressions.
 This is tested using Semantic Text Similarity (STS) and the metric for this task is the Spearman Rank correlation between models' output STS between sentences containing idiomatic expressions and the same sentences with the idiomatic expressions replaced by non-idiomatic paraphrases (which capture the correct meaning of the MWEs).

-We perform all training 5 times and pick the best performing model.
+We perform all training 5 times with different random seeds and pick the best performing model.

 Please see the paper for more details on the task.